 In 2011, the volume and value of transactions settled at CLS Bank increased by 4.7 percent and 15.5 percent, respectively, from 2010.
 Since 2007, the volume of transactions processed by CLS Bank has grown at a compound annual rate of 22 percent, with U.S. dollar transaction volumes growing at a compound annual rate of 23 percent.
-In addition, since 2007, the value of transactions processed by CLS Bank has grown at a compound annual rate of 7.3 percent, with the value of U.S. dollar transactions growing at a compound annual rate of 7.2 percent.
+In addition, since 2007, the value of transactions processed by CLS Bank has grown at a compound annual rate of 2.8 Bank has grown at a compound annual rate of 2.9 percent, with the value of U.S. dollar transactions growing at a compound annual rate of 7.2 percent.
 In comparison, from 2007 through 2010, the total value of the FX market grew at a compound annual rate of 3.7 percent.